 Employer Challenges: How to Avoid a Wrongful Termination Lawsuit

 Firing someone is a big decision, and you may feel totally justified in your actions after you’ve carefully considered it and weighed all your options.
 Yet the person you fire may feel differently.
-In fact, the person you fire may feel like you have done something unjust and may even try to sue you for it.
+In fact, the person you fire may feel like you have done something unjust or illegal and may even try to sue you for it.

 It’s important that you know your legal rights and responsibilities and that you act accordingly to avoid a wrongful termination lawsuit or other legal action.
 Here are a few things you can do to avoid such a lawsuit: